vserova/book/README.md

-The book is published here: https://ncbi.github.io/cxx-toolkit/
+This book is published here: https://toolkitbook.github.io/book/ The new book is published here: https://ncbi.github.io/cxx-toolkit/